University of California, Santa Cruz Silicon Valley Initiatives: Graduate programs

 The Silicon Valley Campus offers several master's programs designed to support the diverse workforce in the Silicon Valley area.
-It currently houses an M.S. program in Games and Playable Media and an M.S. program in Serious Games, with an M.S. in Natural Language Processing and M.S. in Human-Computer Interaction in development, with a tentative launch date of Fall 2020.
+It currently houses an M.S. program in Natural Language Processing and M.S. in Human-Computer Interaction.

-M.S. in Games and Playable Media

-The M.S. in Games and Playable Media is run by the UCSC Baskin School of Engineering and is among the top-ranked programs in the world.
-The program spans five quarters and combines technical and design innovation to explore a variety of new possible playable experiences.

-M.S. in Serious Games

-The M.S. in Serious Games was established in the fall of 2019 and is country's first graduate program in serious games, which are games designed to accomplish measurable social goals, rather than just serve as entertainment.
-UCSC has said that it hopes the program will help students enter what has become a rapidly growing industry with applications for health care, therapy, security, the military, education, and product creation.
-The new program spans five quarters and trains students in game design, game technology, eliciting and integrating subject matter knowledge, designing and conducting efficacy measures, effective teamwork, and career planning, and will culminate in a capstone project.

 Innovation, Entrepreneurship, and Research

 Part of the mission of the Silicon Valley Campus is to create a space where academic researchers can connect with global industry leaders, with hopes that these connections will lead to increased innovation and the development of life-enhancing technologies.
 To this end, the Silicon valley initiatives have sought to create a number of opportunities for UC affiliates to work with industry leaders.
 Engineering students often intern in the Silicon Valley, and many of the school's alumni have joined or founded companies in the area.
-The SVC also serves as a venue for public talks by faculty and local leaders, like the Kraw Lecture Series on Science and Technology.
-It also houses a number of research centers, institutes, and other ventures.
+UCSC's Silicon Valley Campus also serves as a venue for public talks by faculty and local leaders, like the Kraw Lecture Series on Science and Technology.

-SV Link

-SVLink is a non-profit run by the University of California, Santa Cruz and managed by the Office of Industry Alliances and Technology Commercialization (IATC) at the Silicon Valley Campus.
-It was established in 2018 to help startup companies with new innovations get ready for commercialization.
-Applications are reviewed by a committee of UCSC staff and faculty members and priority is given to companies that are connected to the University of California, but all companies are welcome to apply.
-SVLink was partly funded a $2.2 million state allocation to UC Santa Cruz (California Assembly Bill (AB) 2664) to fund innovation and entrepreneurship.
-Another incubator/accelerator program, Startup Sandbox, does similar work in the Santa Cruz region and was also partly funded by the same state allocation.